ComeAlongErica/coffee-brew-guide/README.md

 - Create global buttons and modal for delivery of different types of information
 - Experiment with custom animations
 - Create a beautiful app which delivers information clearly and efficiently
+- Focus on user interaction on touch screen devices (on touch/swipe)

 ## Available Scripts